-For many years corporate fundraising was a substantial source of income and support for nonprofit organizations throughout the United States.
-Yet as tough financial times hit many corporations in the past decade, we have thought that corporate fundraising and support were a thing of the past.
+Corporate fundraising is a substantial source of income and support for nonprofit organizations throughout the United States.
+According to The National Philanthropic Trust, corporate giving in 2019 increased to $21.09 billion—a 13% increase from 2018.
+As tough financial times hit many corporations in the past decade, corporate fundraising surely is alive and well.

 Start With the End in Mind

-In order to create a strategic plan for a corporate partner, you need to get clear on what you’re raising funding for and what the case for support is.
+In order to create a strategic plan for a corporate partner, you need to get clear on what you’re fundraising for and what the case for support is.
 If you will be approaching a variety of corporate supporters you’ll want to ensure that you have a variety of needs that you are raising money for.
-Whether it be event sponsorship, grant funding for unrestricted operating funds, program specific funds or matching grants- each of these areas of funding opportunities have specific cases for support in order to create the best match with a possible corporate sponsor.
+Whether it be event sponsorship, grant funding for unrestricted operating funds, program-specific funds or matching grants- each of these areas of funding opportunities have specific cases for support in order to create the best match with a possible corporate sponsor.

-For each area of need outline the amount of dollars needed to be raised, what the funding will be supporting, measurable outcomes and stories to support the need.
+For each area of need, outline the amount needed to be raised, what the funding will be supporting, measurable outcomes, and stories to support the need.
 Once you understand what you will be raising funds for, you can begin to create a list of possible corporations and what they like to support in terms of funding parameters.

-The best place to find this vital information is within your donation software.
-By tracking your corporate supporters and their gifts, you are able to clearly understand the relationship that the corporation has had with your organization.
-Having software that works for you allows for a seamless integration of donor and gift tracking, website creation and relationship notes is a powerful tool to ensure that information is captured and maximized for the best results possible.
+The best place to find this vital information is within your nonprofit CRM software.
+By tracking your corporate supporters and their gifts, you are able to clearly understand the relationship that the corporation has with your organization.
+Having software that works for you allows for seamless integration of donor and gift tracking, website creation and relationship notes is a powerful tool to ensure that information is captured and maximized for the best results possible.

 How Do They Give Back?